resonatecoop/api/test/README.md

 The `Getting started with local dev` section of the main repo [README.md](../README.md) file explains what to do.

 ## Setup and running
+There is a file name `Template.test.js` in the `test` folder.
+You can copy this file to start writing new tests more quicly.

 There is a file named `testConfig.js` in the `test` folder.
 It has vars and modules that are used in test files.
 It's basically used as an include header at the head of each test file.
 If you create new tests, this file will help you go faster.

 In `testConfig.js` there is a const `baseURL`.
-This is set to `http://localhost:4000/api/v3` so that you can run the tests against the Dockerized resonate api container instance.
+This is set to `http://localhost:4000/api/v3` so that you can run the tests against a local Dockerized resonate api (v4) container instance.
 If you need to run the tests against a different instance of the API, you can comment this const out and replace it with a url of your choosing, ie `const baseURL = 'http://awesome.sauce.com/api/v2'` or similar.

-If you're not familiar with Mocha, take a moment to learn about `skip` and `only`.
-They are your friends.
-The tests are structured so that you can 'switch off' and 'switch on' chunks of a test file using `skip` and `only`.
+`https://stream.resonate.coop/api/v3/` is the 'beam/api' instance.
+This is another possible test target.
+Further clarification of the correct test target url is needed.
+You can change the baseURL const in `testConfig.js` to this URL if that is appropriate.

 Run the old / as-built tests
 ```sh